bcnmy/docs/docs/FAQ.md

 To sign the userOp, first calculate the userOpHash and then sign it using the same signer, account was created. you can find more details [here](https://hackmd.io/@xWzOEjWIRIKP22EKSdIgEg/Hk5SGcK-o).

-**Can I just use Biconomy’s bundler and other smart account implementation?**
+**Can I just use Biconomy’s bundler with another smart account implementation?**

 Yes, Biconomy's bundler seamlessly integrates with other smart account providers.
-As long as the user operation remains valid and complies with ERC 4337 specifications, integration is possible.
+As long as the user operation remains valid and complies with ERC 4337 specifications, the integration is possible.

 **Which ERC20 tokens are supported by the biconomy paymaster?
 How to add support for a custom ERC20 token?**